armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

             ...
 ```

 The number of times that each query runs as part of the analysis.
-Borealis takes the average of all the results of the judgment runs to determine whether the deployment falls within the acceptable range.
+Armory CDaaS takes the average of all the results of the judgment runs to determine whether the deployment falls within the acceptable range.

 ###### `strategies.<strategyName>.canary.steps.analysis.rollBackMode`